 2016 but failed to be passed into law, as the government resigned after the general elections.
 A major amendment or even a new law to govern the support for research, experimental development and innovation is envisioned as one of the tools of the Innovation Strategy.
 A major amendment to the Act is debated.
 It is intended to incorporate aid for innovation into the Act (as it is only referred to in the name of the Act), streamline administration in RDI and deliver a number of changes which have been long discussed.
-As this Guide 2020 was being prepared, this amendment was debated by the R&D Council and its draft was published on the Council's website.
+The amendment was approved by Government Resolution No. 1342 from 12 December 2020 and is now debated by the Chamber of Deputies (Parliamentary print No. 1118 of the parliamentary term VIII).